kah-ve/codesignal/CodingTasks/Depth-First Search - Breadth-First Search/traverseTree/README.md

 the output should be
 `traverseTree(t) = [1, 2, 4, 3, 5].`

-This t looks like this:
+This tree looks like this:

        1
      /   \